 Shingle Creek Regional Park

 Shingle Creek Regional Park is an urban oasis at the Headwaters of the Florida Everglades and is designated as one of "America’s Great Outdoors" by President Obama.
-Shingle Creek is comprised of multiple properties and parcels purchased through the conservation partnership efforts of Osceola County, City of Kissimmee, South Florida Water Management District, Trust for Public Land and Florida Communities Trust.
-Additional parcels have been purchased through the Osceola County Environmental Lands Program (formerly SAVE Osceola).
+Shingle Creek is comprised of multiple properties and parcels purchased through the conservation partnership efforts of Osceola County, City of Kissimmee, South Florida Water Management District, and Trust for Public Land and Florida Communities Trust.
+Additional parcels have been purchased through the Osceola County Environmental Lands Program formerly known as SAVE Osceola.

 Shingle Creek has a rich history from a lifeline to the early inhabitants of Osceola County to the urban oasis present today.
 Referred to as the "Northernmost Headwaters of the Florida Everglades," Shingle Creek begins in Orlando and meanders 23 miles before flowing into Lake Tohopekaliga (Toho) in Osceola County.
 Water from Shingle Creek will make a 350 mile journey through the Kissimmee Chain of Lakes (KCOL), down the Kissimmee River and into Lake Okeechobee, before flowing out to the Everglades or the Gulf of Mexico.